 Courses in the e-Prospectus

-You can register for this minor from Monday 2 May 2022 at 13:00 hrs via uSis.
-The catalognumber is 2000MARISN (St. act. nr.
-1062).
+You can register for this minor from 8 May 2023 at 13:00 hrs via EduXchange.
 The schedule of this minor is not yet known.

 Some of the courses are both part of the minor AI and Society and the minor Internetrecht.
 Completed courses only count towards one minor certificate.